 - Tap the Exit (x) button.

 To run the shortcut, select an image from your Photo Library.
 Tap the Share icon on the bottom of your screen.
 Scroll all the way down and choose Resize Images.
 A prompt will notify you that your image was successfully resized.

-Send to Mail to lower images file size
+Use Apple Mail to reduce images size

 - Go to Photos and select the image or images you want to resize.

 - Tap the Share icon → select Mail from the share options.

 - Put your email address → hit Send.